footcricket05/BankManager/README.md

 **Password** 🔒

-The source code is password protected, and the password is "1234".
+The BankManager is password protected, and the password is "1234".

 **Conclusion** 📝